Lady Molly of Scotland Yard

 Lady Molly of Scotland Yard is a collection of short stories about Molly Robertson-Kirk, an early fictional female detective.
-It was written by Baroness Orczy, who is best known as the creator of The Scarlet Pimpernel, but who also invented several turn-of-the-century detectives including The Old Man in the Corner and Lady Molly of Scotland Yard.
+It was written by Baroness Orczy, who is best known as the creator of The Scarlet Pimpernel, but who also invented several turn-of-the-century detectives including The Old Man in the Corner.

-First published in 1910, Orczy's female detective was the precursor of the lay sleuth who relies on brains rather than brawn.
-The book soon became very popular, with three editions appearing in the first year.
+The book was first published in 1910 and soon became very popular, with three editions appearing in the first year.
 As well as being one of the first novels to feature a female detective as the main character, Orczy's outstandingly successful police officer preceded her real life female counterparts by a decade.

 Lady Molly, like her fictional contemporaries, most often succeeded because she recognised domestic clues foreign to male experience.
 Her entry into the police is motivated by a desire to save her fiancé from a false accusation.
 Once her superior intuition has triumphed, Lady Molly marries and leaves the force.

-Plot summary
+Overview

 The book contains all twelve Lady Molly adventures and is narrated by Lady Molly's assistant Mary Granard.